 The 7300 sq. ft.
 IAC is directed by Dr. Nan Yao, and the space has been engineered and built for ultra-low vibration, noise and EMI operation.
-The IAC provides for the micro chemical and micro/nano structural analysis of hard and soft materials and thorough its dedicated technical staff implements, operates, and trains its users on high-end, state-of-the-art instrumentation, such as scanning and transmission electron microscopy (including an environmental scanning electron microscope for biological materials), focused ion beams, scanning probe microscopy, X-ray diffraction, spectroscopic ellispometer, photoluminence measurement, Raman spectrometers optical based systems.
-The above pictures demonstrate a trained IAC user operating the environmental scanning electron microscope (ESEM), and images of material using the tool.
+The IAC provides for the micro chemical and micro/nano structural analysis of hard and soft materials and through its dedicated technical staff implements, operates, and trains its users on high-end, state-of-the-art instrumentation, such as scanning and transmission electron microscopy (including an environmental scanning electron microscope for biological materials), focused ion beams, scanning probe microscopy, X-ray diffraction, spectroscopic ellispometer, photoluminence measurement, and Raman spectrometers optical based systems.
+The above pictures demonstrate a trained IAC user operating the environmental scanning electron microscope (ESEM), and images of materials acquired by using the tool.

 The 10,000 sq. ft.
 MNFL provides class 100-1000 clean room space and is directed by Dr. G. Pat Watson.
-The MNFL capabilities include deposition, lithography, metrology and pattern transfer equipment for working with a variety of materials to fabricate devices and structures for electronics, photonics, micro-electro mechanical systems (MEMS) and biological applications.
+The MNFL capabilities include deposition, lithography, metrology and pattern transfer equipment for working with a variety of materials to fabricate devices and structures for electronics, photonics, micro-electro-mechanical systems (MEMS) and biological applications.
 The MNFL also provides lapping/polishing and packaging capabilities.
-The following figures are of a trained MNFL user operating one of the deposition tools in the lab.
-The pictures below are of the grating pattern fabricated using equipment in the facility.
+The pictures below are of a trained MNFL user operating one of the deposition tools in the lab (left) and the grating pattern fabricated (right) imaged by using equipment in the facility.